 What I love the most about this place, apart from food and architecture, is the vibe.
 Trying to squeeze in between streams of people flowing in all directions, listening to the buzz of chopping, frying, grilling combined with tourists chatting and trying to make up their minds whether to have fresh lobster or Thai food.
 Add to that the view of people sitting on the floor, staircases, leaning against the walls and munching away their food.
-It’s pretty awesome here because the market has a distinct character.

-It attracts 6 million national and international visitors annually thus making it one of the most trafficked and written-about destinations of any kind in NYC.
+You can come to Chelsea market on you own and wander around or take a food walking tour with an expert.
+The market attracts 6 million national and international visitors annually thus making it one of the most trafficked and written-about destinations of any kind in NYC.

 I have read many a review from New Yorkers who say that Chelsea Market is not the same anymore with thousands of tourists crowded inside.
 From a one-stop-destination for locals with butchery, dairy shop, bakery and restaurants serving high-class food the place turned into a food-court.
 Tables and chairs were removed to create more space making it uncomfortable to have a meal.

 Well, maybe if I were a New Yorker I would have a similar point of view.
 But I am a tourist because of whom, according to one article, locals “are often frightened away” from the market.
 I am sorry, New Yorkers!
 But I have to say I love this place as it is.
 With its noisy crowds and with no chairs: there’s something romantic about sitting on a stairwell with a pie in one hand and a cup of cappuccino in another.